 We formally represent a student s_i 's course data as a set of (s_i, c, t) tuples that represents course c taken by student s_i in term t.
 The grade in numeric value received by student s_i for course c in term t is denoted by $g(s_i, c, t)$.
 When s_i took the same course c more than once in different terms, we will use only the grade result of c in the earliest term, and remove the latter grade record(s).

 Data preprocessing.
-We remove student outliers including those who join in the middle of program (e.g., students switching from one program to another, incoming visiting students), and those who stay beyond the expected number of academic terms.
+We remove student outliers including those who join in the middle of program (e.g., students switching from one program to another, incoming visiting

 TABLE I DATASET STATISTICS